Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 but in cross-sectional analysis with concurrently measured VEP, we observed the fewest number of associations at visit-1.
-To differentiate whether this cross-sectional finding indicated the early microbiome was sparsely related to visual cortical development or simply took time to manifest, we sought to determine whether microbial genes at early time points were associated with later VEP development.
+To differentiate whether this cross-sectional finding indicated the early microbiome was sparsely related to visual cortical development or instead took time to manifest its influence, we sought to determine whether microbial genes at early time points were associated with later VEP development.
 We therefore performed FSEA on stool samples collected at visit-1 with visit-2 VEP (see @table2, age at stool collection = 3.6 ± 0.8 months, age at VEP = 8.6 ± 1.5 months)